 Billions of people worldwide suffer from chronic pain.
-Studies show that one in every three American adults and one in five Europeans indicated that they have moderate to severe chronic pain.
-The three most common sources of chronic pain are low back pain, neck pain, and severe headache or migraine pain.
+Studies show that 1 in every 3 American adults, and 1 in 5 Europeans, indicated that they have moderate to severe chronic pain.
+The 3 most common sources of chronic pain are low back pain, neck pain, and severe headache or migraine pain.

 Acupuncture has been long recognized as an effective treatment of pain.